bitsbymax/Notes/Angular.md

   export class MyService {}
   ```

-These options allow you to control the scope and lifecycle of your services, optimizing your application’s performance and organization.
+These options allow you to control the scope and lifecycle of your services, optimizing your application's performance and organization.

 ---